-Our current topic is called I'm Alive and is all about different things that are alive, dead or have never lived.
-This week we have been finding out about living things through science.
-We have started off by sorting animals into different groups.
+Our Spring Term Topic was called I'm Alive and was all about different things that are alive, dead or have never lived.
+During the first week we found out about living things through science.
+We started off by sorting animals into different groups.

 The Magic Toymaker

 Autumn Term 2 - Julia Donaldson really enjoyed our Magic Toymaker topic.
 We explored that toys come in many shapes and sizes.
 We learnt that toys are made of different materials but all are designed for us to have fun with, to learn new skills and to exercise our bodies and our imagination.
 We compared toys in the past to modern day toys and we even designed some future toys!
 We also learned about toys and games from other countries.